Kozea/Radicale/DOCUMENTATION.md

 Add the argument `--config ""` to stop Radicale from loading the default configuration files.
 Run `python3 -m radicale --help` for more information.

-One can also use command line options in startup scripts using following examples:
+You can also use command-line options in startup scripts as shown in the following examples:

 ```bash
 ## simple variable containing multiple options